loudest/argus/README.md

-## Python Videostream Facial Biometrics
+## Python Video stream Facial Biometrics

-Use videostreams to improve OpenCV detection of faces and with biometric markers.
+Use video streams to improve OpenCV detection of faces and with biometric markers.

 ![Screenshot](screenshot.png)